eclipse-tractusx/traceability-foss/docs/arc42.md

 ##### Central fallback exception handler

-There will always be some exception that cannot be handled inside of the code correctly - or it may just have been unforeseen.
+There will always be some exception that cannot be handled inside the code correctly - or it may just have been unforeseen.
 A central fallback exception handler is required so all problems are visible in the log and the API always returns meaningful responses.
 In some cases, this is as simple as a HTTP 500.